 Employee motivation is defined as the level of energy, commitment, persistence, and creativity that a company's workers bring to their jobs.
 It goes without saying that higher employee motivation leads to better engagement and productivity.
 Unsurprisingly, employee motivation has become one of the top priorities for most businesses.

 📙 Since employee communication is an important part of employee motivation, check our guide Building a Better Company with Internal Communications.

 Why Is Employee Motivation So Important in the Workplace?

 Many research has shown that employee motivation is highly linked with employee engagement.
 Moreover, employee engagement almost always leads to higher productivity.

-For that reason, it is not a surprise that organizations put more attention and resources into employee motivation.
+For that reason, it is not a surprise that organizations put more effort into answering the question: how to continuously motivate employees?

 In fact, according to Gallup’s survey on employee engagement, an alarming 70% of American employees aren't working to their full potential.

 Here's the thing: less engaged employees tend to be less emotionally connected to their companies.
 They don't feel proud of working for their company, they don't act as brand ambassadors, and they usually don't share the company's values.

 What's more, when employees are unhappy at work or feel disengaged, they won't try to innovate or take a proactive approach when it comes to growing a business because they don't feel involved in the business.
 But you need to get everyone on board to take your business to the next level.

 Key Employee Motivation Stats You Need to Know